 2 - Evidence of place of residence

-You must also bring proof of the owner/tenant’s residence at that property, which must be one of the documents listed above.
+- be supported by evidence of the owner/proprietor/tenant residence at that property, which must be one of the documents listed above

 3 – Evidence of ending of a previous marriage or civil partnership

-If your name on your Decree Absolute/Dissolution Order/Final Order is different to the name you are using now, we need to see evidence from change of name list in section 1, to show the link of name.
+If your name on your Decree Absolute/Dissolution/Final Order is different to the name you are using now, we need to see evidence from the change of name list in Section 1, to show the link of name.

 4 – Evidence of Immigration Status